McNamara84/elmo/README.md

 - Timezone

-  - This field contains the timezone of the start and end times specified.
+  This field contains the timezone of the start and end times specified.
 All possible timezones are regularly updated via the API using the getTimezones method if a CronJob is configured on the server.
 Important: The API key for timezonedb.com must be specified in the settings to enable automatic updates!
-  - Data type: Zeichenkette (Auswahl aus Liste)
+  - Data type: String
   - Occurrence: 0-1, mandatory, when Start Date, Start Time, End Date or End Time is filled
   - The corresponding field in the database where the value is stored is called: timezone in the spatial_temporal_coverage table
   - Restrictions: Only values from the list are permitted